dgroomes/electron-playground/realistic/README.md

      * DONE Get rid of the config merging code.
 We don't want cascading behavior.
      * DONE Move basis of main process config closer to the config generation code
      * DONE Move renderer webpack config to the config generation code
-     * Combine the WebpackRenderConfigGenerator and WebpackMainConfigGenerator into one class.
+     * IN PROGRESS Combine the WebpackRenderConfigGenerator and WebpackMainConfigGenerator into one class.
 These classes have become smaller now, and also the BuildSupportForgePlugin is now doing too much boilerplate work between the dev/prod and render/render-preload/main dimensions.
 Or, at least consider something.
+       * Rename WebpackMainConfigGenerator to just WebpackConfig.
      * DONE Get rid of WebpackPluginConfig entirely.
 * [ ] What is ExternalsPlugin (used in the preload entrypoint)?
 * [ ] Configure `HtmlWebpackPlugin` to support the "with React Dev Tools" or without.